What To Do In The Morning In Taipei

 Start your day like a local by enjoying a traditional Taiwanese-style breakfast.
 Here are some examples of the food items you will see on the menu:

-- Soy Milk (甜豆漿) – Served hot or cold, often paired with fried dough stick(油條).
+• Soy Milk (甜豆漿) – Served hot or cold, often paired with fried dough stick(油條).

-- Savory Soy Milk (鹹豆漿) – Soy milk curdled with vinegar and topped with scallions, pickled radish, and crispy dough bits.
+• Savory Soy Milk (鹹豆漿) – Soy milk curdled with vinegar and topped with scallions, pickled radish, and crispy dough bits.

-- Fried Dough Stick (油條) – Crispy and golden, usually dipped in soy milk.
+• Fried Dough Stick (油條) – Crispy and golden, usually dipped in soy milk.

-- Egg Pancake (蛋餅) – A thin, savory crepe filled with eggs and sometimes cheese, ham, or other toppings.
+• Egg Pancake (蛋餅) – A thin, savory crepe filled with eggs and sometimes cheese, ham, or other toppings.

-- Scallion Pancake (蔥油餅) – Flaky and savory, sometimes served with an egg or other fillings.
+• Scallion Pancake (蔥油餅) – Flaky and savory, sometimes served with an egg or other fillings.

-- Steamed Buns (包子) – Soft buns filled with meat, vegetables, or sweet pastes like red bean.
+• Steamed Buns (包子) – Soft buns filled with meat, vegetables, or sweet pastes like red bean.

-- Rice Rolls (飯糰) – Glutinous rice wrapped around fillings like pickled vegetables, egg, and pork floss.
+• Rice Rolls (飯糰) – Glutinous rice wrapped around fillings like pickled vegetables, egg, and pork floss.

-- Turnip Cake (蘿蔔糕) – Pan-fried radish cakes made from rice flour and shredded turnip.
+• Turnip Cake (蘿蔔糕) – Pan-fried radish cakes made from rice flour and shredded turnip.

 If you’re in the mood for a Michelin-rated breakfast and don’t mind waiting, Fu Hang Soy Milk (阜杭豆漿) is the place to go (see it on Google Maps).
 Opening at 5:30 AM, the wait time depends on when you arrive—but be ready to stand in line for up to two hours!

 But it’s ok if you can’t get to Fu Hang Soymilk.
 Some other popular breakfast franchises include Yonghe Soy Milk King (永和豆漿大王) and Mei Er Mei (美而美).
+Just search their names on Google Maps to find a location near you.

-My favorite breakfast spot is this one near my mom’s apartment in Zhongshan District: World Soymilk King (世界豆漿大王, see it on Google Map).
+My favorite breakfast spot is this one near my mom’s apartment in Zhongshan District: World Soymilk King (世界豆漿大王, see it on Google Maps).
 If you happen to stay in the area, you should give it a try!

 Wet Markets (傳統市場)